Tarrare: Appearance and behaviour

 Despite his unusual diet, Tarrare was slim and of average height.
 At the age of 17, he weighed only about 100 lb.
 He was described as having unusually soft fair hair and an abnormally wide mouth (roughly four inches between his jaws when his mouth was fully extended), in which his teeth were heavily stained and on which the lips were almost invisible.
 When he had not eaten, his skin hung so loosely that he could wrap the fold of skin from his abdomen around his waist.
 When full, his abdomen distended "like a huge balloon".
 The skin of his cheeks was wrinkled and hung loosely, and when stretched out, he could hold twelve eggs or apples in his mouth.

-His body was hot to the touch and he sweated heavily; he constantly had a foul body-odour; he was described as smelling "to such a degree that he could not be endured within the distance of 20 paces".
-This smell became noticeably worse after he had eaten; his eyes and cheeks became bloodshot, a visible vapour rose from his body, and he became lethargic, during which time he belched noisily and his jaws made swallowing motions.
+His body was hot to the touch and he sweated heavily; he constantly had a foul body odour; he was described as smelling "to such a degree that he could not be endured within the distance of 20 paces".
+The smell became noticeably worse after he had eaten; his eyes and cheeks became bloodshot, a visible vapour rose from his body, and he became lethargic, during which time he belched noisily and his jaws made swallowing motions.
 He had chronic diarrhoea, which was said to be "fetid beyond all conception".
 Despite his large intake of food, he did not appear either to vomit excessively or to gain weight.
 Aside from his eating habits, his contemporaries saw no apparent signs of mental illness or unusual behaviour in him, other than an apathetic temperament with "a complete lack of force and ideas".

 The cause of Tarrare's behaviour is not known.
 While there are other documented cases of similar behaviour from the period, none of the subjects other than Tarrare were autopsied and there have been no modern documented cases resembling Tarrare.
 Hyperthyroidism can induce an extreme appetite, rapid weight loss, profuse sweating, heat intolerance, and fine hair.
 Jan Bondeson speculates that Tarrare had a damaged amygdala; it is known that injuries to the amygdala in animals can induce polyphagia.

 Military service

 On the outbreak of the War of the First Coalition, Tarrare joined the French Revolutionary Army.
 However, military rations were insufficient to satisfy his appetite.
 He carried out tasks for other soldiers in return for a share of their rations and scavenged in dungheaps for scraps, but this was not enough to satisfy him.
 He was admitted to the military hospital at Soultz-sous-Forêts with a case of extreme exhaustion.
 He was granted quadruple rations but remained hungry; he scavenged for garbage in gutters and trash containers, ate the scraps of food left by other patients, and crept into the apothecary's room to eat the poultices.
-Military surgeons could not understand his appetite; Tarrare was ordered to remain in the military hospital to take part in physiological experiments designed by Dr. Courville (surgeon to the 9th Hussar Regiment) and Pierre-François Percy, surgeon-in-chief of the hospital.
+Military surgeons could not understand his appetite; Tarrare was ordered to remain in the military hospital to take part in physiological experiments designed by Dr Courville (surgeon to the 9th Hussar Regiment) and Pierre-François Percy, surgeon-in-chief of the hospital.